• Zur Hauptnavigation springen

 Biological Theories of Crime

-Introduction Biological theories of crime seek to explain criminal behavior by reference to physiological, genetic, neurological, or evolutionary factors.
-Unlike sociological theories that emphasize social structures or cultural norms, biological theories focus on individual traits, predispositions, and processes within the body and brain that may increase the risk of offending.
-Historically controversial, these perspectives have
+Biological theories of crime explain criminal behavior by reference to genetic, neurological, physiological, and evolutionary factors at the level of the individual.
+They focus on individual predispositions and biological processes that may increase the likelihood of offending.
+Unlike sociological approaches that emphasize social structures or cultural norms, biological theories examine how processes within the body

 continue …